 Master degree in Midwifery

-Dr. Astrid Krahl, Head of Master of Science Midwifery
+Dr. Astrid Krahl, Head of the MSc in Midwifery Programme

-- The Master of Science in Midwifery meets today’s professional requirements as well as the needs of women and their families.
-The degree is internationally recognised and opens up diverse career paths and paves the way to a PhD at universities at home and abroad.
+- The Master of Science in Midwifery is designed to meet the growing demand for highly qualified midwives with an expanded set of skills and in-depth expertise.
+The degree is internationally recognised and paves the way to a PhD at universities in Switzerland and abroad.

-- Bachelor in Midwifery from a home or foreign university
+- Bachelor’s degree in Midwifery from a university in Switzerland or abroad

 - Good knowledge of scientific work and clinical assessment

 This degree program provides you with specific specialist knowledge as well as in-depth scientific competencies and prepares you for the role of Advanced Practice Midwife (APM).
 In this role, you will analyse and deal with complex obstetric situations, develop family-oriented care concepts, and actively participate in processes of change in the health care system.
 You will also be able to work on clinically relevant research questions and coach as well as supervise staff in various processes.